AMWA-TV/info-006/docs/Device implementation How To.md

 }
 ```

-Now we will set the `right-gain` to a value of 11 and verify the change has taken effect.
-Copy and paste the following JSON formatted command to set the value of the right-gain:
+Now we will set the `right-gain` set point gain (5p1) value to 11 and verify the change has taken effect.
+We will use the generic Set method for this (1p2).
+Copy and paste the following JSON formatted command to set the new value:

 ```
 {